 Where: Aalborg, Denmark

-The conference is open, and everyone is welcome to participate without presenting, but please sign up by mail: email@example.com.
+The conference is open, and everyone is welcome to participate, also without presenting.
+If you wish to participate please sign up before 9 August 2019 by mail: email@example.com.

 The conference is organized by the network on consumption and intergenerational relationships.